+Restricted stock awards are based solely on service conditions and are accounted for as equity awards.
 Compensation cost for restricted stock is the product of the grant date fair value of each share and the number of shares granted and is recognized over the applicable vesting period on a straight-line basis.

-For performance share unit ("PSU") awards that have a service and a market condition and are accounted for as equity awards, compensation cost is measured based on the grant date estimated fair value determined using a Monte Carlo simulation model and subsequently recognized over the vesting period on a straight-line basis.
-For PSUs that have a service and a performance condition and are accounted for as equity awards, compensation cost is initially measured based on the grant date fair value.
+For performance share unit ("PSU") awards with a service and a market condition that are accounted for as equity awards, compensation cost is measured based on the grant date estimated fair value determined using a Monte Carlo simulation model and subsequently recognized over the vesting period on a straight-line basis.
+For PSUs with a service and a performance condition that are accounted for as equity awards, compensation cost is initially measured based on the grant date fair value.
 Cumulative compensation cost is subsequently adjusted at the end of each reporting period to reflect the current estimation of achieving the performance condition.

-Compensation cost for restricted stock unit ("RSU") awards, which are accounted for as liability awards, is measured at their estimated fair value based on the closing share price of our common stock as of each balance sheet date, and subsequent changes in the fair value of the awards are recognized in earnings for the portion of the award for which the requisite service period has elapsed.
+Restricted stock unit ("RSU") awards accounted for as liability awards are measured at their estimated fair value based on the closing share price of our common stock as of each balance sheet date, and subsequent changes in the fair value of the awards are recognized in earnings for the portion of the award for which the requisite service period has elapsed.
 Cumulative compensation cost for vested liability RSUs equals the actual payout value upon vesting.